Research Highlights

 SFARI-funded research finds that RAPGEF4 is a key molecular regulator orchestrating prefrontal cortical maturation in primates.

-SFARI-funded research finds that demonstrates that SCN8A mutations underlying DEE-13 disrupt both cortical and hippocampal networks, but in distinct ways.
+SFARI-funded research demonstrates that SCN8A mutations underlying DEE-13 disrupt both cortical and hippocampal networks, but in distinct ways.

 Large-scale genetic studies have now uncovered more than 200 genes that can be linked to neurodevelopmental disorders (NDDs) or autism.
 Many of those genes are implicated through gene-damaging heterozygous de novo mutations that result in haploinsufficiency of the affected gene.
 Identifying such genes opens the door for the development of gene-specific therapeutics like gene replacement therapy.
 However, gene replacement therapy comes with many challenges, one of them being the risk of overexpression.
 Therefore, therapeutics that could result in the upregulation of the remaining healthy allele and do not interfere with endogenous regulatory mechanisms of gene expression would be ideal.